synicalsyntax/discord.js-heroku/README.md

 * This guide is primarily uses the Heroku CLI (rather than the web interface) to interact with Heroku.

+* It's possible to run your bot in parallel with a web server!
+See the [web](https://github.com/synicalsyntax/discord.js-heroku/tree/web) branch for more information.

 ### About this repository

 This repository also contains several example files mentioned in this guide for